 When people watching Chinese costume drama, the similarities of the clothing from different dynasties always make them confused.
-Do people live in Tang dynasty wear as same as people live in Qing dynasty?
+Do people live in the Tang dynasty wear as same as people live in the Qing dynasty?
 Does Yang Guifei (the beloved consort of Emperor Xuanzong of Tang) and Little Swallow (the main character of My Fair Princess) have the same taste in dressing?

 Shenyi: the traditional dress for male